 Time spent alone helps introverts recharge.
 Days spent independently exploring gives you more to talk about when you meet back up for dinner!

 If and when you separate, have plans and backup plans for how you’ll meet back up.
 While cell phones are an increasingly reliable way for travelers to communicate in international destinations, it’s not always guaranteed.
 Instead of simply saying “text me when you’re ready to meet back up,” always share a backup plan.
 Rather, Say to your best friend, “Text me when you want to meet back up, or if I don’t hear from you all see you at the restaurant at 7?”
 Without much effort, you can build in a backup plan so during travel with a friend you always know how to meet back up if separated.

 7. No how, when, and what expenses will be split

 Money can be a major source of arguments and hurt feelings when you are on a trip with a friend.
 Who is paying, how they’re paying, and when they’re paying can be a major headache.

 Try and structure your travel so that money doesn’t have to be discussed constantly.
 If you communicate up front about “who, what, and when,” then you can relax and focus on the trip.

 Paying for meals separately can often be the easiest way to split dining expenses.
-However, it’s less straightforward when it comes to shared costs like hotels, resort fees, and excursions purchased with a group discount.
+However, it’s less straightforward when it comes to shared costs like hotels, avoiding expensive resort fees, and excursions purchased with a group discount.